henrikkorsgaard/ftoda-frontend-fun/README.md

-# react-vs-htmx
+# FTODA frontend fun

-Just a small experiment between loading data
+Just need to test different component-based approches to showing some data on the frontend.